-Leading whole language advocates, Henrietta Dombey and Frank Smith, are happy to recommend guessing as a word reading strategy; ”Every child also needs a third key, careful guessing from context.”
-(H. Dombey) Reading without guessing is not reading at all.”
-(F. Smith.
-Psychology and Reading) It’s notable that many whole language enthusiasts prefer to use a euphemism, ‘predicting’: ”(I)s it ‘Mam’ or ‘Mummy’, a ‘horse’ or a ‘house’?
+It’s notable that many balanced literacy enthusiasts prefer to use a euphemism, ‘predicting’: ”(I)s it ‘Mam’ or ‘Mummy’, a ‘horse’ or a ‘house’?
 This highly skilled predicting can be more highly tuned and corrected in retrospect if the reader is given the opportunity to go back and self-correct” (italics added.
 Whitehead.
 2010. p160)

 ”Teaching students to use meaning to figure out what a word is, is guessing.
 Telling them to look at the picture to figure out a word is guessing.”

 ”Children are prone to guessing because it’s quicker and easier than the hard work of decoding…Children need no encouragement to guess.
 If they are encouraged, they absolutely will, but they will do so at the expense of fostering the reading habits of genuinely skilled readers, and they may never fully master or apply the alphabetic code.”